pwicz/energyquizzz/README.md

 - Java & Java FX are required to run the project

 1. Start the server
-   - In Edit Configurations -> Add VM Options -> `--module-path="/Users/seb/Downloads/javafx-sdk-17.0.2/lib" --add-modules=javafx.controls,javafx.fxml`
    - When running the server for the first time, enter the Command Line Argument `load`, which will import activities from an actvitiy bank in a specified location.
-Activities will then be saved in the database and, in the future, this `load` argument is not required anymore unless the client wants to import new activities into the game
+Activities will then be saved in the database and, in the future, this `load` argument is not required anymore unless the server owner wants to import new activities into the game
    - Run `server/src/main/java/server/Main.java`

 2. Start the client
-   - In Edit Configurations -> Add VM Options -> `--module-path="/Users/seb/Downloads/javafx-sdk-17.0.2/lib" --add-modules=javafx.controls,javafx.fxml`
+   - In Edit Configurations -> Add VM Options -> `--module-path="/Users/seb/Downloads/javafx-sdk-17.0.2/lib" --add-modules=javafx.controls,javafx.fxml`.
+The path should point to the javaFX SDK, which can be downloaded [here](https://gluonhq.com/products/javafx/)
    - Run `client/src/main/java/client/Main.java`
    - You are now ready to play

+- You do not need to own a server to play, since you can connect to a server hosted on the internet throught its IP address

 ## How to contribute to it